utkarshcmu/grafana.org/content/blog/2018-07-25-how-the-new-influx-query-engine-was-designed-and-how-to-use-it-with-grafana.md

 At the beginning of 2017, Dix decided a rethink was in order: “If I had to do everything brand new, if I had to start Influx today, what would I do?”

+#### One Language to Unite them All

 The answer turned out to be pretty simple: “Kapacitor is just background processing, but the truth is, it is the query engine,” he said.
 “If you’re doing a batch job, that looks exactly like a query a user would submit to a database.
 InfluxDB is batch interactive.
 It’s users querying the database.
-So basically when I thought about 2.0 and what I wanted to accomplish with it, I wanted to unify the API and unify the language so there’s just one thing you have to learn: one language to unite them all.”
+So basically when I thought about 2.0 and what I wanted to accomplish with it, I wanted to unify the API and the language so there’s just one thing you have to learn: one language to unite them all.”

 Dix’s solution should also help increase feature velocity, enabled by the fact that the storage will be decoupled from the compute.
 “We can deploy these features frequently, and the risk of shipping a code update in the query language is not nearly as high because you know your data is safe,” he said.
 “One feature requests we have frequently now is that people want it to be multi-tenant.
 The nice thing about having these query processors be stateless systems is you can containerize them and you can put them in a lockbox and say this person can’t mess with this person.”

+#### ~~IFQL~~ Flux

+Flux was originally called IFQL (Influx Functional Query Language).
 The decision to rebrand IFQL as Flux came in large part “because it’s selling it short to call it a query language,” said Dix.
 “I think of it more as a language for working with data.”

 As for the design philosophy, Dix said it’s this: “You want a user interface for the masses.
 I know the hardcore people want to write their queries, but my theory is most people don’t want to write queries.
 They want a point-and-click UI, and they want to see their data.”

-Dix listed some other guiding principles for Flux:
+##### Other Guiding Principles for Flux:

 * It’s optimized for readability.
 * It’s flexible.
 * It’s easy for people to contribute to it.
 * Code sharing and reuse will be enabled.

-Dix followed up with a demo, which highlighted these features:
+##### Video Demo Features:

 * More complex windowing behavior enabled than before.
 * Anonymous functions, and pipe forward operators to make clear that data is being piped in from one function to another.